The mysteries that surround the CBS sitcom "How I Met Your Mother" extend to co-creator Craig Thomas' office on the Fox studio lot.

-Another likely contributor is the boomerang effect of syndication making more people familiar with the series.
+The boomerang effect of syndication is making more people familiar with the series, too.
 "How I Met Your Mother," which just filmed its 150th episode, has been seen outside of prime time on local broadcast stations the past few years.
 Last year it was also on Lifetime, the cable network targeted at women, and this fall added FX, which is popular with young men.

-The FX showings began with a marathon and a clever ad campaign that pictured the cast and suggested: "Isn't it time you made some new friends?"
-"How I Met Your Mother" hit the syndication market at the time there was a relative paucity of new comedies and reruns of "Friends" were getting tired from overuse.
+The FX showings began with a Labor Day marathon and a clever ad campaign that pictured the cast and suggested: "Isn't it time you made some new friends?"
+"How I Met Your Mother" hit the syndication market when there was a relative paucity of new comedies and reruns of "Friends" were getting tired from overuse.

 "How I Met Your Mother" is the closest TV has to a modern-day "Friends."
-It started at a time, in 2005, when networks were desperate to replace that beloved NBC series and, frankly, the namesake gimmick distinguished it from other wannabes.
-The series opened with kids on a couch impatiently listening to narrator Bob Saget, as Ted circa 2030, explains how their parents met.
+When it started in 2005, the namesake gimmick distinguished it from other efforts to replace the beloved NBC show.
+The new series opened with kids on a couch impatiently listening to narrator Bob Saget, as Ted circa 2030, explains how their parents met.

-That first episode began with Ted establishing a romantic connection with Robin, ending with the kicker of Saget explaining, "that's how I met your Aunt Robin."
+Ted established a romantic connection with Robin in that pilot, which ended with Saget explaining, "that's how I met your Aunt Robin."

-During an initial meeting with TV critics before the premiere, Thomas and Bays were taken aback by anger they faced about that pilot's twist.
-Were they really expecting to learn the mother in the first episode?
+During a meeting with TV critics before the premiere, Thomas and Bays were taken aback by the anger they faced about the first episode's twist.
+Did people really expect to learn the identity of the mother in the first episode?
 Then they realized: People cared about the characters they created.

 "I always thought the frustration about it was a little misplaced," Radnor said.
 "There's so much to enjoy beyond the central conceit of the show that I always felt like, 'Relax.'
 If he meets the mother, the series is done, so if you like the series you should be waiting.
 Enjoy the wait.
 Maybe this whole series is some grand lesson in patience for people.
 It certainly is for Ted."